 To make a potentially long story shorter, my love of movement came to a screeching halt in my teens and, for what seemed like an eternity, I wasn’t able to function for myself or even go outside, let-alone dance.
 This is the period of my life that sparked my fascination with the resilience of the human body.
 In my late teens I was able to regain enough strength and movement to leave the hospital environment, finish my high school dance “career”, and begin studying Human Kinetics at University (I’ll admit my choice of studies was initially quite selfish).
 While health challenges and pain still existed, I started to regain my freedom through movement, replacing dance with lifting and running.
 During this period I also quietly and privately attempted to problem-solve my own health and figure out the aversions I had to certain foods; there had to be an answer to the cyclical sickness and seemingly random GI upsets that kept me from being as social as I’d have liked.
 To further quench my curiosity about the human body, I also worked at a Health & Performance centre during my university years, which ultimately provided even more questions than before: for every piece I learned, I had more to ask – this was exciting to me.
 It was here that I became truly dedicated to learning more and to find avenues in which I could empower others with self-care to regain life through movement.

 In writing this I’m perhaps oversimplifying the rather painful and frustrating process of being too stubborn to let injuries and health concerns stop me (and they certainly have stopped me from time-to-time), but my overriding mindset has always been to learn, operate more intelligently in the future, and in doing so prevent additional occurrences.
-The number of failures that I’ve endured over the years are countless though focusing on the successes is the only way to move forward.
+The number of failures in health that I’ve endured over the years are countless though learning from them then focusing on the successes is the only way to move forward.